-The internal walls are partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
-There are areas of laminate panelling and tile wall finishes.
+The walls are of solid brick or block construction plastered on the hard.
+There are areas of tile wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with tongue and groove boarding.
+The floors are of suspended timber construction.
+No sub floor access was available.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a flush timber type.
+The internal doors consist of a flush timber and timber-glazed type.
 The door facings and skirting boards are of a timber style.
-The kitchen is fitted with a range of base mounted units with laminate worktops.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is disused open fire and fireplace in the living room.
+A gas fire is fitted in the lounge.
 Internal Decorations Visually inspected.
 The internal walls and ceilings have a papered and painted finish.